Question 1 does not give lawmakers additional power

-AUGUSTA, Maine — Editor's note: The above video that explains Question 1 aired Sept.
-7, 2021.

-"Retroactivity" has become a buzzword throughout this off-season election cycle as there are two retroactive components to Question 1.
+AUGUSTA, Maine — "Retroactivity" has become a buzzword throughout this off-season election cycle as there are two retroactive components to Maine ballot Question 1.

 Question 1 reads: